stellagadevska/stellagadevska/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [https://stellagadevska.github.io/MyPortfolio/](https://stellagadevska.github.io/MyPortfolio/) (In progress)
+- 👨‍💻 All of my projects will be available at [https://stellagadevska.github.io/MyPortfolio/](https://stellagadevska.github.io/MyPortfolio/) (In progress)

 - 📫 How to reach me **stelagadevska@gmail.com**